bachiri/MoviesByTheMovieDB-/README.md

 <img width="280" src="https://github.com/bachiri/MoviesByTheMovieDB-/blob/main/assets/HomeScreenWithPosters.png" />

-Listing Screen that displays the top rated tv shows/movies
+Listing Screen that displays the top rated tv shows/movies and has the ability to sort by movie name or by date of publication

 <img width="280" src="https://github.com/bachiri/MoviesByTheMovieDB-/blob/main/assets/MoviesScreen.png" />